No-Contact Curbside Pickup Now Available

 Please return Grafton items (barcode begins 37445) directly to Grafton if possible.
 Although some local libraries may be opening their doors or book returns sooner, there is NO need to overwhelm neighboring libraries.

 We do not have dates for reopening to the public or resuming in-person programming at this time.
-Once we complete Phase 1, we will move into Phase 2 (patrons allowed to enter but NO further than the circulation desk) and then Phase 3 Step 1 (browsing the collections at 40% capacity).
+Once we complete Phase 1, we may move into Phase 2 (patrons allowed to enter but NO further than the circulation desk) and then Phase 3 Step 1 (browsing the collections at 40% capacity).